san650/ceibo/README.md

 # Ceibo

-Model a tree data structure that allows to lazily evaluate arbitrary code when a node is accessed.
+JavaScript micro library to model trees that evaluate arbitrary code when accessing its nodes.

 The tree is modeled as a plain JavaScript object where each node has an arbitrary getter function.
 This allows to have a representation of a tree where